clj-easy/graal-docs/CLJ-1472/README.md

 ### build-clojure-with-1472-patch.sh

-Builds and locally installs clojure with a specified patch from [CLJ-1472](https://clojure.atlassian.net/browse/CLJ-1472).
+Builds and locally installs Clojure with a specified patch from [CLJ-1472](https://clojure.atlassian.net/browse/CLJ-1472).

 **Audience**

 We have identified 2 primary users of this script:

-1. **clojure tool developer** - wants to natively compile their app.
-This person will use a 1.10.1 patched version of clojure and will get by without specifying any options to the script.
+1. **Clojure tool developer** - wants to natively compile their app.
+This person will use a 1.10.1 patched version of Clojure and will get by without specifying any options to the script.
-2. **clojure core developer** - works on clojure itself and wants to make progress on CLJ-1472.
+2. **Clojure core developer** - works on Clojure itself and wants to make progress on CLJ-1472.
 This person will likely work off HEAD of master but may want also to select different commits and/or patches.

 **Usage**